Razón de ser

 great deal of research data is still being collected directly in

-, where it is easier to code variables
+excel, where it is easier to code variables in

 values for the “Gender” variable, and stand for “Female” and “Male”,